Fight Repeat OVI Charges Assisted by an Experienced OVI Attorney in the Greater Cleveland Akron Area

 An arrest for an OVI leads to serious penalties that can result in suspension or loss of your driver’s license, fines, jail time, installing an ignition interlock device and mandatory alcohol and driving classes.
 Each new offense adds to the severity of those penalties.
 You can’t fight these charges alone.
-Leave it to smart and aggressive OVI attorney David C. Sheldon in Medina.
+The Law Offices of David Craig Sheldon provides legal counseling on available options and guides clients through the legal process related to OVI charges.

 Penalties on repeat OVI include: